Configure legacy on-premises public folders for a hybrid deployment

 Set-OrganizationConfig -PublicFoldersEnabled Remote -RemotePublicFolderMailboxes PFMailbox1,PFMailbox2,PFMailbox3

 You must wait until Active Directory synchronization has completed to see the changes.
 This process can take up to 3 hours to complete.
 If you don't want to wait for the recurring synchronizations that occur every three hours, you can force directory synchronization at any time.
-For detailed steps to force directory synchronization, see Force directory synchronization.
+For detailed steps to force directory synchronization, see Azure AD Connect sync: Scheduler.
 Office 365 randomly selects one of the public folder mailboxes that's supplied in this command.

 A Microsoft 365 or Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy, Exchange 2016, or Exchange 2019 on-premises public folders.
 See the Knowledge Base article Exchange Online users can't access legacy on-premises public folders for a solution.